Jenö Csepreghy

-Jenö Csepreghy (1912–1978) was a Hungarian film director and editor.
+Jenő Csepreghy (1912–1978) was a Hungarian film director and editor.
 He gained his initial experience working in the United States before returning to Hungary in 1933 where he worked in a variety of roles, including assistant director.
 Promoted to director, he made six films including the nationalist Hungary's Revival in 1939.
 After his last Hungarian film Money Talks in 1940 he emigrated to Britain and worked in several other countries.
 He worked on the 1951 Orson Welles film Othello as editor under the name John Shepridge.
 His brother Béla Csepreghy was also a filmmaker.